newsnowlabs/runcvm/README.md

-This project (known as "RunCVM"), comprising the files in this Git repository (but excluding files containing a conflicting copyright notice and licence), is copyright 2022 NewsNow Publishing Limited and contributors.
+This project (known as "RunCVM"), comprising the files in this Git repository (but excluding files containing a conflicting copyright notice and licence), is copyright 2023 NewsNow Publishing Limited, Struan Bartlett, and contributors.

 RunCVM is an open-source project licensed under the Apache License, Version 2.0 (the "License"); you may not use RunCVM or its constituent files except in